Harvey Weinstein Faces an Additional Sex Assault Charge in LA County

-Another sex assault charge was filed by Los Angeles County prosecutors against film producer Harvey Weinstein.
+Another sex assault charge has been filed by Los Angeles County prosecutors against film producer Harvey Weinstein.

 The latest charge against the disgraced Hollywood producer involves an attack on a woman at a Beverly Hills hotel in May 2010, according to the district attorney’s office.